nx-lr/protea/readme.md

 > It's like JavaScript, but harder, better, faster and stronger.

-Saga is a multi-platform general-purpose programming language containing everything you need for building, testing and deploying applications, systems and libraries across the entire tech stack.
-It combines object-oriented and functional programming in one concise, high-level language, allowing you to write simple, fast and quality type safe code while leveraging huge ecosystems of libraries.
+Saga is a multi-platform and multi-purpose programming language containing tools you need for building, testing and deploying apps, systems and libraries for the entire tech stack.
+It supports the object-oriented and functional programming paradigms, and allows you to write simple, fast and quality type safe code while leveraging huge ecosystems of libraries.

 ```dart
 module Button {